truenas/middleware/docs/userguide/truenas_sharing.rst

 * :ref:`Windows (CIFS) Shares`: the Common Internet File System (CIFS) type of share is accessible by Windows, Mac OS X, Linux, and BSD computers, but it is slower than an NFS share due to the single-threaded design of Samba.
 It provides more configuration options than NFS and is a good choice on a network containing only Windows systems.
-However, it is a poor choice if the CPU on the TrueNAS® system is limited; if your CPU is maxed out, you need to upgrade the CPU or consider another type of share.

 * :ref:`Block (iSCSI)` shares: this type of share appears as an unformatted disk to clients running iSCSI initiator software or a virtualization solution such as VMware.

-If you are looking for a solution that allows fast access from any operating system, consider configuring the FTP service instead of a share and use a cross-platform FTP and file manager client application such as `Filezilla <http://filezilla-project.org/>`_.
+If you are looking for a solution that allows fast access from any operating system, consider configuring the :ref:`FTP` service instead of a share and use a cross-platform FTP and file manager client application such as `Filezilla <http://filezilla-project.org/>`_.
 Secure FTP can be configured if the data needs to be encrypted.

-If data security is a concern and your network's users are familiar with SSH command line utilities or `WinSCP <http://winscp.net/>`_, consider configuring the SSH service instead of a share.
+If data security is a concern and your network's users are familiar with SSH command line utilities or `WinSCP <http://winscp.net/>`_, consider configuring the :ref:`SSH` service instead of a share.
 It will be slower than unencrypted FTP due to the overhead of encryption, but the data passing through the network will be encrypted.

 .. note:: while the GUI will let you do it, it is a bad idea to share the same volume or dataset using multiple types of access methods.
 Different types of